-Turkey quake kills at least 21, rescuers dig for survivors
+Turkey quake kills at least 22, rescuers dig for survivors

 State media in Syria and Iran both reported the earthquake was felt in those countries.
 Local media in Lebanon said the cities of Beirut and Tripoli also felt the quake.

-Turkish Interior Minister Suleyman Soylu described it as a “Level 3” incident according to the country’s emergency response plan, meaning it called for a national response but did not require international help.
+On Friday night, Soylu described it as a “Level 3” incident according to the country’s emergency response plan, meaning it called for a national response but did not require international help.

 He said Turkey, which straddles seismic faultlines and is prone to earthquakes, had learnt lessons from previous disasters which helped it address Friday’s incident.
 Drones were deployed in search operations and to communicate between provinces.

-Emergency teams and rescue equipment were sent from other provinces to Elazig after the quake.
+Emergency teams and rescue equipment were sent from other provinces to Elazig after the quake, with thousands of rescuers and medical personnel on the ground during rescue efforts.
 Flag-carrier Turkish Airlines started additional flights to Elazig from Ankara and Istanbul to help transport rescuers.

 AFAD warned residents not to return to damaged buildings because of the danger of further aftershocks.
 It said beds, blankets and tents were being sent to the area, where some people sheltered in sports gymnasiums.
 Turkey’s Kizilay aid group also sent food, heaters and other materials to the region.